ibm-cloud-docs/Db2whc/help.md

 <!-- * Status monitoring:
   * [All regions](https://console.eu-gb.bluemix.net/status?tags=platform,runtimes,services,ibm:yp:eu-gb,ibm:yp:eu-de,ibm:yp:us-south,ibm:yp:au-syd){:external} -->

-## Getting help and support for Db2 Warehouse on Cloud
+## Getting help and support for Db2 Warehouse as a Service
 {: #gettinghelp}

 If you have problems or questions when using {{site.data.keyword.dashdbshort_notm}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.